- Published 28 December 2021

-Summary: Model M6-1, produced by Lexmark, TrackPoint II
+Summary: Model M6-1, produced by Lexmark, TrackPoint II, standard & medium sleeve gauges

 The IBM ThinkPad 370C was a 486DX based machine released in May 1994 and shares the same 66G0xxx nomenclature keyboard assemblies as the 750 series, 755C and 755Cs as per IBM Mobile Systems Hardware Maintenance Manual Volume 2.

-Summary: Model M6-1 based, produced by Lexmark, TrackPoint II or FSR stick
+Summary: Model M6-1 based, produced by Lexmark, TrackPoint II or FSR stick, standard & small sleeve gauges

 The AST Ascentia 900N was a 486DX2/DX4 based machine launched in the middle of June 1994.
 These machines use a Lexmark-made Model M6 based keyboard assembly, specifically M6-1 as evidenced from the barrel slider colour.
 The 900N was followed up by at least a 910N (which seemed to be like the 900N but with a superior battery) and 950N, both of which seemed to still use the same keyboard.
 However, a difference in pointing stick technology has been observed though.
 Early keyboards that were made when only the 900N was released seemed to use TrackPoint II pointing sticks as evidenced by my July 1994's example having a square top.
 However, a 950N keyboard I saw on eBay has a circular top just like Lexmark and Unicomp FSR-based pointing sticks, which is the same type Unicomp uses today on their EnduraPro keyboards.
 Whilst I'm not 100% sure of the performance of these sticks, this could mean earlier examples would have more performant pointing sticks as Lexmark/Unicomp FSR sticks are generally considered to be worse than any strain gauge TrackPoint revision.
-Anyway, these keyboards also seem partially related to the ThinkPad 500 design, and thanks to the example I own, I'm able to show the small sleeves residing under the tiny keycaps of the top row (I assume the ThinkPad 500 and Lexbooks MB-10 and MB-15 have something similar for their small top row keys).
+Anyway, these keyboards also seem partially related to the ThinkPad 500 design, and thanks to the example I own, I'm able to show the small sleeves residing under the tiny keycaps of the top row.

 The IBM ThinkPad 355 series were 486SX based machines released in June 1994 and included the 355, 355C and 355CS models.
 355s use the same 84G5xxx that the 360 series used.
 The IBM Mobile Systems Hardware Maintenance Manual Volume 2 confirms this, although note that some revisions of this volume incorrectly refer to the 355 series as "350" in the Parts Listing section headings.
 But, the contents page and footer should confirm that the volume in fact refers to the 355 instead.